Robert Henry Hendershot

-Robert Henry Hendershot (? – December 26 1925), known as the Drummer Boy of the Rappahannock, was an American Civil War drummer boy known for his reputed heroics at the Battle of Fredericksburg, Virginia, in December 1862.
+Robert Henry Hendershot (died December 26 1925), known as the Drummer Boy of the Rappahannock, was an American Civil War drummer boy known for his reputed heroics at the Battle of Fredericksburg, Virginia, in December 1862.

 Biography

 Hendershot was born somewhere between 1847 and 1851 in either New York or Michigan.
 In 1861 he was living with his widowed mother in Jackson, Michigan.
 That fall he began drilling with the Jackson County Rifles, a local volunteer unit.
 He accompanied them to Fort Wayne, outside Detroit, where the unit became Company C of the Ninth Michigan Infantry.
 Hendershot did not enlist at this time, but accompanied the regiment to its first encampment at West Point, Kentucky, either as a stowaway or as a servant to Captain Charles V. DeLand, the company commander and erstwhile publisher of the Jackson American Citizen.
 Hendershot remained with Company C until March 1862, when he enlisted as a musician in Company B.